padieul/pubmed_qa/readme.md

 Each metric has its own strengths, weaknesses, and scoring criteria, which can lead to variations in the scores obtained for the same generated text.
 Therefore, it's normal to observe differences in the scores between these evaluation metrics.
 It's important to consider the specific characteristics of each metric and interpret the scores in context to understand the quality of the generated text comprehensively.

 ### Evalutaion of the first Dataset
-Evalutation of the main test-set that contains 741 questions total;
+Here we talk about the evalutation of the main test-set that contains 741 questions total.
+Total Questions: 741;
+    Confirmation Questions: 122
+    Factoid-type Questions: 114
+    List-type Questions: 103
+    Causal Questions: 105
+    Hypothetical Questions: 111
+    Complex Questions: 186;
+        Generated using Dense Search for Similariy Search: 94 Generated using Sparse Search for Similariy Search: 92 Generated using Two Similar Chunks: 138
+        Generated using Three Similar Chunks: 44

 #### BLUE Scores
 #### ROUGE Scores
 #### BERT Scores

-## Test Dataset Generation - Approach 1
+## Test Dataset Generation (Approach 1)
 Our goal was to generate a testing dataset that contain the following types of questions based on the given abstracts; 1) Yes/No Questions, 2) Factoid-type Questions [what, which, when, who, how], 3) List-type Questions, 4) Causal Questions [why or how], 5) Hypothetical Questions, 6) Complex Questions

 ### Question Generation Process: